sarahbizz/TeachersPet/README.md

 ## Assets Used
 * Lucidchart: for creating the database relations diagram
 * Balsamiq Mockups 3: for creating the horizontal hierarchy diagram
+* Wireframe.cc: for creating our two wireframe
 * Heroku: for deploying our app

 # Future Plans
+* We were unable to add delete to the quiz or question models, which we should have.
+This is a feature that needs to be added in the future.
+Also, our group found the CSS a bit challenging, so making the app more visually appealing and user friendly is a task to work on.

 ## Technologies Used:
 * Command Line: Used for navigating the file system